Revise and Resubmit at Journal of International Economics

 Presentations:

-2023: LACEA, Bogota; Seminar at Central Bank of Costa Rica
+2023: LACEA (Bogota, Colombia); Seminar at Central Bank of Costa Rica

 Abstract:

 Dollarization is typically adopted by countries affected by large episodes of inflation and currency devaluation as a last resort tool.
-However, dollarization is often seen to be costly for at least two main reasons: first, the (potential) immediate cost associated with large devaluations, and second, the future costs related to the inability to freely adjust money supply and generate seigniorage flows for the public authority.
-Considering these costs, is dollarization an optimal strategy?
-In this paper, we provide a framework for understanding whether dollarization can be rationalized as an equilibrium optimal decision.
-We construct an open economy model with (domestic) money and international reserves, which can be adopted as legal tender; given the state of the economy, the public authority has the option to dollarize or maintain the domestic currency.
-We then compare the dollarization option with other institutional designs to assess the (eventual) existence of welfare-improving monetary arrangements.
+Dollarization is often seen to be costly for at least two reasons: the immediate cost associated with large devaluations, and the future costs related to the inability to freely adjust money supply and generate seigniorage.
+Hence, is dollarization an optimal policy?
+Who would choose it?
+In this paper we provide a theory for understanding whether dollarization can be an equilibrium optimal decision in a political economy framework.
+We construct an open-economy model with cash-in-advance constraints, dollar-denominated borrowing that can be adopted as legal tender, and two policymakers who alternate in power.
+We find that dollarization is optimally chosen by the more fiscally disciplined policymaker when the disagreement between the two types is larger, and when the less fiscally disciplined type remains in-office relatively more frequently.

 Presentations: